Flesh and Blood (1985 film): Development

 By the early 1980s Paul Verhoeven had established himself as the highest profile Dutch filmmaker in the world.
 He received Hollywood offers including one from Orion Pictures who wanted him to make something like Soldier of Orange.
 Verhoeven had had a project on file since 1970, a fifty page outline from Gerard Soeteman called The Mercenaries or God's Own Butchers about mercenaries who are fired by their financial backer, a Duke.
 One of the mercenaries abducts the betrothed of the Duke's son, and the son and another mercenary go to retrieve her.
 The story was inspired by The Wild Bunch, Floris, Vera Cruz and The Crimson Pirate, particularly The Wild Bunch.
 Verhoeven recalled:

 Jack Thompson was the lieutenant and Rutger was the sergeant.
 And after the conquering of this city, they were divided.
 The one that was thrown out becomes a robber; the other one has to fight him.
 It was these two people that were friends—and they have to fight and kill each other, more or less.
 That was basically the issue: two people that like each other—love each other, whatever you want – and have to fight each other, for different reasons.
 And they cannot escape their destiny.
 The girl [Jennifer Jason Leigh] was just a minor element.

 Orion Pictures agreed to finance $7 million.
 However, Orion soon requested changes, feeling that the film needed a love interest; thus, instead of focusing on the relationship between Hawkwood and Martin, Agnes was introduced and attention turned to her romantic entanglement with both Martin and Steven.
 Verhoeven later said: "Now we come to the film, where the girl is in the middle—Tom Burlinson on one side and Rutger on the other—and Jack Thompson is a completely minor character.
 So instead of this interesting Wild Bunch theme, we ended up with a triangle where this girl is manipulating two guys."
 The director elaborated, "The failure of Flesh and Blood was a lesson for me: never again compromise on the main story line of a script."

-Orion were happy with Rutger Hauer to play the lead but suggested Nastassja Kinski or Rebecca de Mornay as Agnes. de Mornay would only make the film if then boyfriend Tom Cruise was cast as Steven.
+Orion were happy with Rutger Hauer to play the lead but suggested Nastassja Kinski or Rebecca de Mornay as Agnes.
+Mornay would only make the film if then boyfriend Tom Cruise was cast as Steven.
 Verhoeven cast Jennifer Jason Leigh, who had impressed him in Fast Times at Ridgemount High, as Agnes and Australian actor Tom Burlinson as Steven.
 It was Burlinson's first international film and he called it "Very different in content and style to ‘'Snowy' and Phar Lap.
 Not really my kind of movie, but it has quite a large cult following."

 The movie featured another Australian actor, Jack Thompson.